 In November 2017, the Trust for America’s Health and Well Being Trust released a report called Pain in the Nation: The Drug, Alcohol and Suicide Crises and the Need for a National Resilience Strategy.
 The report covers three crises, but alcohol’s wide acceptance and stark increase in death rates in the past couple of decades requires attention.

-The report points out that liver diseases, alcohol poisoning, and other diseases account for 33,200 alcohol-related deaths.
+The report points out that liver diseases, alcohol poisoning, and other diseases account for 33,200 alcohol-related deaths in the last year.
 If car crashes—30% of which are alcohol-related—and other injuries are factored into the overall death rate due to alcohol, the drug becomes the fourth leading preventable cause of death in the United States at 88,000 deaths annually.

 Further, alcohol consumption is a known risk factor for suicide, homicide, injury, and other drug use, which further exacerbates its overall burden.
 Twenty-three percent of suicide deaths and 40% of attempts, for example, are linked with alcohol use.